NodeSecure/cli/README.md

 ![dep](https://img.shields.io/david/ES-Community/node-secure?style=flat-square)
 ![size](https://img.shields.io/github/languages/code-size/ES-Community/node-secure?style=flat-square)

 [Node.js](https://nodejs.org/en/) security Command Line Interface.
-The goal of the project is to a design a CLI/API that will fetch and deeply analyze the dependency tree of a given **npm** package (or a local project with a **package.json**) and output a **.json file** that will contains all metadata and flags about each packages.
+The goal of the project is to a design a CLI/API that will fetch and deeply analyze the dependency tree of a given **npm** package (Or a local project with a **package.json**) and output a **.json file** that will contains all metadata and flags about each packages.

 The CLI allow to load the JSON into a Webpage that will draw a Network (with [vis.js](https://visjs.org/)) of all dependencies in a webpage (example in the screenshot below).